Greenhills (mixed-use development)

-Greenhills, formerly and still commonly known as the Greenhills Shopping Center, is a 16 ha mixed-use shopping, residential and leisure development located in Greenhills, San Juan, Metro Manila, the Philippines.
+Greenhills, commonly known as the Greenhills Shopping Center, is a 16 ha mixed-use shopping, residential, and leisure development located in San Juan, Metro Manila, Philippines.

-Established by Ortigas and Company as the centerpiece shopping center of the Greenhills development in the 1970s, it is a mall complex containing more than 2,000 stores and is one of the oldest shopping malls in the country.
+Established by Ortigas and Company as the centerpiece shopping center of the Greenhills residential development in the 1970s, it is a mall complex containing more than 2,000 stores and is one of the oldest shopping malls in the country.

 History

 Conception

 In 1966, the plans for building the Greenhills Shopping Center began which followed a two-year study of community development projects in various parts around the world.
 The concept was presented by Filipino architect Juan Nakpil.

 1970s to 1980s

 The Greenhills Shopping Center opened in the early 1970s and was among the first shopping centers to be established in the Philippines.
 The shopping complex housed shopping malls, the Virra Mall and Shoppesville, the Manilabank, PCIB (now BDO), Padilla, and Crossroads arcades, Greenhills Theater, Greenhills Bowling Alley, and a supermarket by the name of Unimart.
 All of these facilities were leased out to other companies except the theater.
 These companies in turn leased out space to small retailers.

 In the 1980s, Greenhills was a place to hang out during the weekends, especially for the youth who often frequented the Virra Mall, to shop, watch movies, dine, visit the video arcades and to go to hobby stores at Shoppesville.
 Music Hall and Annapolis Live is also frequented.
 Later tiangges or small stalls began to sprout in Greenhills.
 They started out in annual bazaars during the Christmas season and eventually increased in numbers and their operations became all-year-round.